Controller Classes

 5. Etc.

-Further more, since the class only handle one task, we can make use of the magic __invoke method:
+Further more, since the class only handles one task, we can make use of the magic __invoke method:

 <?php